 Cross-Site Scripting (XSS) is still one of the most dominant web vulnerabilities.
-A 2017 report showed that 50% of websites contained at least one XSS vulnerability [1].
+A 2021 report showed that 25% of websites contained at least one XSS

+Department of Computer Science University of British Columbia vulnerability [1].
 Countermeasures exist, but many of them lack widespread deployment, and so web users are still mostly unprotected.

-Informally, the cause of XSS is a lack of input validation: user-chosen data "escapes" into a page's template and makes its way into the JavaScript engine, or modifies the Document Object Model (DOM).
-Consequently, many of the XSS defenses published so far propose to fix the problem at the source, by properly separating the template from the user data on the server, or by modifying browsers [2], [3], [4], [5], [6].
+Informally, the cause of XSS is a lack of input validation: user-chosen data "escapes" from the page's template and makes its way into the JavaScript engine, or modifies the Document Object Model (DOM).
+Consequently, many of the XSS defenses published so far propose to fix the problem at the source, by properly separating the template from the user data on the server, or by modifying browsers [2,3,4,5,6].
 There are also similar solutions that can be implemented in the front-end code of an application [7].
 In all cases, these technologies must be adopted by the application software developers, otherwise users are left unprotected.

 One barrier to adoption of existing XSS defenses is that developers may not have the necessary expertise, or sufficient resources, to use the approach.
 Luckily, users wishing to gain reassurance over the safety of the sites they visit can install browser extensions to filter malicious scripts and content.
-Unfortunately, some of the most popular of these extensions, like NoScript [8], achieve most of their security by disabling functionality, such as JavaScript, which impairs usability.
+Unfortunately, some of the most popular of these extensions, like NoScript [8], achieve most of their security by disabling functionality, such as JavaScript.
+Doing so unfortunately impairs usability1.
 A study by Snyder et al. [10] showed that browser security can be increased by disabling some rarely used JavaScript APIs, largely retaining usability.
 Our work builds on this idea, retaining website usability after an exploit is disabled.